The Local Approach to Causal Inference under Network Interference

 We demonstrate our local approach with applications to two causal inference problems.
 In both problems the researcher starts with a status-quo policy as described by one local configuration and is tasked with evaluating the impact of an alternative policy as described by another local configuration.
 The researcher has access to data from multiple-networks corresponding to a partial or stratified interference setting.
 Such designs are common in education, industrial organization, labor, and development economics where the researcher may collect network data on multiple independent schools, markets, firms, or villages.
-Our framework can also be applied to other settings (for example, one large network), but we leave a formal study to future work.

 The first problem is to estimate average or distributional policy effects/treatment response.
 For instance, the status-quo policy may be given by a particular network structure and the new policy may be one in which a key agent is removed.
 The policy effect to be estimated is the expected change in outcome for one or more agents.
 We propose a $k$-nearest-neighbors estimator for the policy effect and provide non-asymptotic bounds on mean-squared error building on work by \cite{doring2017rate}.
 We also provide sufficient conditions for the estimator to be asymptotically normal, which can be used to construct confidence intervals for the policy effect in the usual way.